-Isothermal treatment of CaO (177.8 mg) on a Pt grid sample carrier at 43°C in a dry argon atmosphere with pulses of 250 μ l of CO $2$
+lsothermal treatment of CaO (177.8 mg) on a Pt grid sample carrier at 43° C in a dry argon atmosphere with pulses of 250 μl of CO,

 The NETZSCH Group is an owner-managed, international technology company with headquarters in Germany.
 The Business Units Analyzing & Testing, Grinding & Dispersing and Pumps & Systems represent customized solutions at the highest level.
-A worldwide sales and service network ensure customer proximity and competent service.
+More than 4,000 employees in 36 countries and a worldwide sales and service network ensure customer proximity and competent service.